“What do you mean it’s going to cost me $ 12,000 to repair the cracks in my home’s exterior brick veneer!”

 Trust Me, I’ve Been Doing This A Long Time — It’s Probably Not What You Think

-I have been inspecting residential buildings for 31 years and half this time, I have been performing floor level surveys using a manometer.
+I have been inspecting residential buildings for over three decades and half this time, I have been performing floor level surveys using a manometer.
 Never have I inspected a home, which had less than one inch of floor level variation across its entire footprint.
 And these lowest floor elevation-variation-homes are usually (drywall) crack free homes.
 I typically do not look at new homes, but I suspect they can be constructed to much tighter tolerances than one inch over the footprint.
 Hence, the post construction differential settlements that seem to occur with many houses (and we have seen many), over their lifetime, may be great enough to adversely affect (crack) the brick veneer, but not the somewhat also brittle interior drywall finish.
 These slight settlements definitely do not adversely affect the wood frame superstructure (a flexible combination of studs, joists, rafters, sheathing and nails/screws), and they often do not affect the foundation structure.
 This leads to a possible theory that it may be torsional footing rotation or settlement only below the outer edge of the continuous exterior wall footings, as causing the brick cracks, since the brick sits outside the foundation walls—usually within a few inches of the footing’s outer edge.
 As stated, brick veneer is very brittle.
 So a slight settlement beneath the outer edge of the footing, which doesn’t affect the foundation wall or wood frame superstructure at all, may cause brick veneer cracks but not interior drywall cracks.
 The lack of drywall cracks is more important than the evaluation of brick veneer cracks.

 Let’s Stop The Misery, Please